What’s in this article

 Basis of Taxation in Malaysia

 Malaysia is adopting a territorial tax system.
-All resident and non-resident Companies are taxed on incomes derived from Malaysia.
+All resident and non-resident Companies are tax payable on incomes from Malaysia.

 In general, there are at least 5 different types of Companies available in Malaysia which are:

-Any of the mentioned companies above, if they run their business and incomes derived from Malaysia, then it is taxable between the rate of 17% to 24 %.
-As for foreign sourced income, it is exempted from taxation unless the Company runs a business relating to banking, insurance, sea transportation or air transportation industries.
+For any of the mentioned companies above, if they run their business and income is derived from Malaysia, then it is taxable between the rate of 17% to 24 %.
+As for foreign-sourced income, it is exempted from taxation unless the Company runs a business relating to banking, insurance, sea transportation or air transportation industries.

 Types of Tax Liable by Companies Registered in Malaysia